-However, in the absence of a liquidator or other relevant officer, it is appropriate to require an employee to swear their application.
-The penalties associated with swearing false information should help mitigate against unfounded or fraudulent claims under the Employer Deemed Insolvent Application and the Historical Employer Deemed Insolvent Application.
+However, in the absence of a liquidator or other relevant officer, it is appropriate to require an employee to swear a statutory declaration as part of their application.
+The penalties associated with swearing false information should help mitigate against unfounded or fraudulent claims under the Deemed Insolvent process and the Historical Deemed Insolvent process.